mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ## Preparing your content files for ingesting

 This batch module uses filename patterns to identify the files that are intended for specific datastreams.
-All of the files you are ingesting should go in the same directory (the one you identify in the drush command with the `--target` option), and for each object you want to ingest, you must have at least a file representing its OJB datastream.
+All of the files you are ingesting should go in the same directory, and for each object you want to ingest, you must have at least a file representing its OJB datastream.
 All other files are optional.

 Content for batch ingestion can be prepared in a variety of ways, but harvesting it via OAI-PMH is a good strategy.
 Documentation on how to use the [Move to Islandora Kit](https://github.com/MarcusBarnes/mik) to harvest content via OAI-PMH that is ready to ingest into Islandora is available in the [Islandora Remote Resouce Tools](https://github.com/mjordan/islandora_remote_resource_batch_tools).